Punakaiki, Paparoa National Park

 Planting, taking our eco-sourced seeds through to young trees ready to plant, removing invasive weeds and more!

 Volunteering takes place Monday to Friday.
 A trained volunteering guide will work alongside you during the day, with evenings left free to explore the area and catch up with fellow volunteers.
 There’s lots to do including volunteer projects in the nursery, as we take our eco-sourced seeds through to young trees ready to plant.
-Then there’s planting, as we work to get 100,000 trees in the ground in the next twelve months!
+Then there’s planting, as we work to get 60,000 trees in the ground in the next twelve months!
 Plus there are other exciting habitat restoration projects to explore and be part of.
-Other volunteering activities include preparing the ground for planting, removing invasive weeds and more!
+Other volunteering activities include preparing the ground for planting, seed collection, removing invasive weeds and more!